jubelcassio/ImageProcessing/README.md

 `--save_folder=[folder]` The directory where the images will be saved.
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
 `--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
 The transparent area on the original image will be filled with the given color.
+**example usage**
+Convert a directory of png images to jpg
+`process_img convert /png_images jpg`
+Replaces the transparency of a png image with a pink color
+`process_img convert transparent_img.png png --mode=RGB --background=255,0,255`

 * **resize**: Resizes image(s) to given width and height.
 `process_img resize [file/directory] [width] [height] [optional arguments]`